KrishnaPrakhya/Automated-Redaction/README.md

 ---

 ## Features
-- **Context-Aware Redaction**: Uses BERT and spaCy models to understand and redact data intelligently.
+- **Context-Aware Redaction**: Uses BERT and Gliner Model models to understand and redact data intelligently.
 - **Strong Security**: Implements TLS encryption to keep your data safe.
 - **Flexible Controls**: Customize how you redact data to fit your needs.
 - **Realistic Data Anonymization**: Creates synthetic data that looks real but keeps your information private.